FlowFuse/website/src/blog/2023/02/flowforge-1-4-0-released.md

 ---
-title: FlowForge 1.4 is now available, FEATURE and much more
+title: FlowForge v1.4 with device provisioning in bulk and staged development process
 subtitle: Our second release of 2023 with some great new features to try out.
 description: FlowForge v1.4 is now available, FEATURE
 date: 2023-02-16 18:00:00.0